rackspace/php-opencloud/docs/userguide/Networking/USERGUIDE.md

 # Complete User Guide for the Networking Service

 Networking is a service that you can use to create virtual networks and attach cloud devices such as servers to these networks.

-This user guide will introduce you the entities in the Networking service &mdash; networks, subnets, and ports &mdash; as well as show you how to create and manage these entities.
+This user guide introduces you the entities in the Networking service &mdash; networks, subnets, and ports &mdash; and shows you how to create and manage these entities.

-## Table of Contents
+## Table of contents
   * [Concepts](#concepts)
   * [Prerequisites](#prerequisites)
     * [Client](#client)